jasonharris438/stochastic-models/README.md

 Please feel free to open issues, submit pull requests, or reach out with suggestions.
 My goal is to develop this into a robust, well-tested library that could be valuable to the broader quantitative finance and stochastic modeling community.

-## **Models Implemented**
+## **Procedures Implemented**

+### Maximum Likelihood Estimation of Stochastic Processes
-### Ornstein-Uhlenbeck (Mean Reverting) Model
+**Ornstein-Uhlenbeck (Mean Reverting) Model**
 This assumes that the Ornstein-Uhlenbeck process takes the form
 $$\mathrm{d}X(t) = \alpha(\mu-x(t))\mathrm{d}t + \sigma \mathrm{d}W(t), $$
 with $\alpha$ the drift term and $\sigma$ diffusion term.
 The term $\mathrm{d}W(t)$ comprises the Brownian motion.

-### General Stochastic Differential Equation (SDE) Model
-This assumes that the SDE process takes the form
+**General Stochastic Differential Equation (SDE) Model** This assumes that the SDE process takes the form
 $$\mathrm{d}X(t) = \mu(X,t)\mathrm{d}t + \sigma(X,t) \mathrm{d}W(t), $$
 with $\mu(X,t)$ the drift term and $\sigma(X,t)$ diffusion term.
 The term $\mathrm{d}W(t)$ comprises the Brownian motion.

 ### Kinetic Components Analysis
 A kalman-filter model adapted to capture the instantaneous first and second derivatives of a stochastic process.
 It is based on the Kinetic Components Analysis paper by López de Prado (2016) with the ability to produce estimates given a generic stochastic process characterised by a stochastic differential equation.

-I have done my best to implement what I have read and understood from various public sources detailing the KCA method and
+I have done my best to implement what I have read and understood from various public sources detailing the KCA method and have added the default fit of a stochastic differential equation as a slight modification.
+This should reduce the error of the estimates to some extent.

 **Citation:** López de Prado, Marcos and López de Prado, Marcos and Rebonato, Riccardo, Kinetic Component Analysis (June 5, 2016).
 Journal of Investing, Vol. 25, No. 3, 2016.

-### Implementation
+### Optimal Trading Levels for Mean-Reverting Assets
 The library is modularised and each component serves a specific purpose in using SDEs in mathematical analysis of trading and markets.

 Code modules (i.e. `hitting_times`) provide implementations of analysis outlined in the book 'Optimal Mean Reversion Trading: Mathematical Analysis and Practical Applications' by Tim Leung and Xin Li (2015).

 **Citation:** Leung, T., & Li, X. (2015).
 Optimal Mean Reversion Trading: Mathematical Analysis and Practical Applications.

-#### Distributions
-Core classical statistical distributions used to derive analysis of data consumed by this library.

-#### Exceptions
-Custom exceptions to indicate specific error cases thrown while performing internal routines.

-#### Hitting Times
-Logic to calculate internal components of trading hitting time levels from Leung & Li (2015).

-#### Kalman Filter
-Handles all kinetic components related calculations.

-#### Likelihood
-Methodology to calculate maximum likelihood parameters of SDE models used in this library.

-#### Numeric Utils
-Contains generic numeric algorithms and 3rd party library functionality used throughout the package.

-#### SDE
-Handles estimating moments of and simulating SDE series.

-#### Trading Levels
-Controllers and types that handle orchestrating calculating optimal trading levels.

 ## Examples
 I am still working on providing a clean and concise API.
 Only certain services are `PUBLIC` to enforce correct usage of the library's core modules: